Paul Foelsche: Private life

 He died in 1914 after a year of suffering from gangrene, arteriosclerosis, and senility.
-His gravestone may be viewed here.
 He was survived by his two daughters.

 Criticism

 It has been suggested that Foelsche's appointment to Port Darwin had much to do with the friends and contacts he made through Freemasonry: his intelligence, aptitude and courage were undoubted but he was unproven as a leader.

 Contrary to many reports of his being the ideal man for the job for his cheerful courage in a hostile environment, he has been described as, at least until his family joined him in 1871, "one of the most embittered of all the Europeans in Darwin".

 He was the butt of ridicule for the unbending stand he and a group of fellow religionists ('Octagonists') took in 1881 against prostitution among the aboriginal population.
 His determined efforts to learn the local languages should have won confidence among the local population for the police presence but failed to do so.

 After the spearings of J. W. O. Bennett and William Guy in 1869, which resulted in the death of Bennett, Foelsche was accused of a heavy-handed response.